 Dan Norton – Dan Norton is a graduate of The McCallie School and received his Undergraduate and Master’s Degrees from Rhodes College.
 He is a financial advisor with Lawson Winchester Wealth Management.
 In addition to his fundraising efforts for United Way, McCallie and March of Dimes, Mr. Norton also serves as the Vice Chairman of the Board of Directors for the River Valley March of Dimes.

 David Wendt, M.D. – Dr. David Wendt received his medical degree from Wayne State University.
 Dr. Wendt completed his internship and residency at Henry Ford Hospital where he served as Chief Medical Resident before going on the complete fellowships in cardiology at the University of Iowa and electrophysiology at Duke.
 He has practiced with the Chattanooga Heart Institute since 1994.
 He is a board certified in cardiac electrophysiology and certified with The North American Society of Pacing and Eligible Electrophysiology.
 Dr. Wendt has been published in numerous medical journals and is frequently involved as an investigator in research efforts.

 Other board members include: Carlos Baleeiro, M.D., Alexis Bogo, Sophia Bridger, Morgan Everett, Deborah Everhart, Warren Logan, Sanford Sharp, M.D., Dawn Shea, Paula Shuford, and Father Jim Vick.
-Ex-officio members are Jennifer Nicely, Memorial Foundation President and James M. Hobson, FACHE, Memorial Health Care System CEO.
+Ex-officio members are Jennifer Nicely, Memorial Foundation President and James M. Hobson, FACHE, CHI Memorial CEO.